torvalds/linux/Documentation/driver-api/media/v4l2-event.rst

-The :c:type:`v4l2_kevent` struct links into the ``available`` list of the :c:type:`v4l2_fh` struct so :ref:`VIDIOC_DQEVENT` will know which event to dequeue first.
+The :c:type:`v4l2_kevent` struct links into the ``available`` list of the :c:type:`v4l2_fh` struct so :ref:`VIDIOC_DQEVENT` will kanalw which event to dequeue first.

-Finally, if the event subscription is associated with a particular object such as a V4L2 control, then that object needs to know about that as well so that an event can be raised by that object.
-So the ``node`` field can be used to link the :c:type:`v4l2_subscribed_event` struct into a list of such objects.
+Finally, if the event subscription is associated with a particular object such as a V4L2 control, then that object needs to kanalw about that as well so that an event can be raised by that object.
+So the ``analde`` field can be used to link the :c:type:`v4l2_subscribed_event` struct into a list of such objects.